What a curious title for an article! And yet, the concept is biblical.

 haireseis in the New Testament are “dissensions based on false teachings which threaten the Church’s unity” (Balz, p.
 40).

-Some authorities note that the NT usage does not suggest a group that has separated from the parent body, but one that is divisive from within (Walker, p.
+Some authorities note that the New Testament usage does not suggest a group that has separated from the parent body, but one that is divisive from within (Walker, p.
 519).
-In view of this extremely negative connotation, as employed throughout the NT, how could Paul possibly be associating any value to such a state?
+In view of the extremely negative connotation as employed throughout the New Testament, how could Paul possibly be associating any good value to such a state?

 dei, which is used in a variety of senses.
 Here, it appears to be employed of a circumstance which is necessary for the attaining of a particular end (Thayer, p.
 126), without necessarily reflecting the divine ideal.
 The cause and effect relationship must be supplied by the context.

-There are two possibilities as to the meaning of the phraseology.
+There are two possibilities as to the meaning of Paul’s statement.

-In an earlier context (see 3:10-15), the apostle had suggested that the “fire” of persecution had the residual effect of proving (
+In an earlier context (see 1 Cor.
+3:10-15), the apostle had suggested that the fire of persecution had the residual effect of proving (

-dokimazo has to do with a testing process by which the genuine is revealed, e.g., in the separating procedure which distinguishes pure gold from dross, by means of fire (cf. 1 Peter 1:7).
+dokimazo has to do with a testing process by which the genuine is revealed.
+It is as in the separating procedure by which pure gold is separated from dross by means of fire (cf., 1 Pet.
+1:7).

 If this is the sense, what are some of those revelations which this providential tolerance can produce?

-First, the rise of schisms within the body of Christ becomes a means of highlighting a person’s reverence for the value of truth, and his ability to discern such.
+First, the rise of schisms within the body of Christ becomes a means of revealing a person’s reverence for the value of truth, and his ability to discern such.
 Truth is so important that it must be obtained and defended no matter what the cost.
-“Buy the truth and sell it not,” was the motto of an inspired writer (Proverbs 23:23).
+“Buy the truth and sell it not,” was the motto of an inspired writer (Prov.
+23:23).

-When party loyalty is seen to be more important than dedication to truth, it becomes a character commentary.
+When party loyalty is seen to be more important than dedication to truth, it becomes a commentary on their character.

 By way of contrast, there are those who value truth so devoutly that all other considerations pale into insignificance.
 The arena of controversy has a way of separating the substantial from the superficial.

-But that same environment also reveals quality folks of steel-like character, whose devotion to Jesus Christ is demonstrated to be more important than family, friends, or business associates (Matthew 10:34f; 12:50).
-As unpleasant as it is, the party-oriented atmosphere has a way of separating the courageous from the compromising.
+But that same environment also reveals the quality of steel-like character — a devotion to Jesus Christ that is demonstrated to be more important than family, friends, or business associates (Mt.
+10:34f; 12:50).
+As unpleasant as it is, the political-oriented atmosphere has a way of separating the courageous from the compromising.

-Third, the climate of division provides an atmosphere for the inherently rancorous person to find opportunity for the display of his combative spirit.
+Third, the climate of division provides an atmosphere for the inherently rancorous person to find opportunities to display his combative spirit.

-Have you ever encountered that type of soul who appears so tranquil; then arises some controversy, and suddenly a disposition of surliness shockingly surfaces?
-It seems that beneath the docile veneer there was a smoldering ugliness that now has “come to the kingdom for such a time as this.”
+Have you ever encountered that type of soul who appears so tranquil?
+Then arises some controversy and suddenly a disposition of surliness shockingly surfaces?
+It seems that beneath the docile veneer there was a smoldering ugliness that now has, unfortunately, “come to the kingdom for such a time as this.”